Donate Sponsor

 Thinking about rehoming your cat?
 Find out how we can help.

-Whether it’s finding a loving new home for a cat, or providing the support owners need to help them stay together, we’re here to support their journey.
+Life is better with cats, but we understand that it’s not always possible to keep them, no matter how much you may want to.
+Whether it’s finding a loving new home for your cat or providing the support you need to stay together, we’re here to support your journey.

 We’re here to help you and your cat

-I can’t afford to neuter my cat or afford veterinary care.
+I can’t afford veterinary care or to neuter my cat.
 What should I do?

 Taking care of a pet is a commitment, both emotionally and financially.
-If you’re struggling with vet bills, you might experience ‘rehoming a cat guilt’, but it’s worth doing some research before you decide to give up your cat.
+If you’re struggling with vet bills, you might experience guilt over rehoming your cat.
+But it’s worth doing some research before you decide to give up your cat.

-Several charities, including Cats Protection, can offer financial assistance to cover the cost of neutering.
-We believe that neutering is a safe and painless way of controlling the cat population, as well as preventing unwanted pregnancies.
+Several charities, including Cats Protection, can offer financial help to cover the cost of neutering.
+We believe that neutering is a safe and painless way of creating a balanced cat population, as well as preventing unwanted pregnancies.
 Find out more about our neutering scheme.

-If you’re struggling to afford veterinary care for your cat, you might consider negotiating a payment plan with your vet.
-Financial assistance may also be available from charities such as PDSA or Blue Cross.
+If you’re struggling to afford veterinary care for your cat, you may be able to negotiate a payment plan with your vet.
+Financial help may also be available from charities such as PDSA or Blue Cross.

-Problem behaviours are a common reason people choose to give up their cats, especially if this kind of behaviour is unusual for your cat.
-However, when looking into problems such as how to rehome a cat that pees inappropriately, you may be surprised to learn that this kind of behaviour can actually be a symptom of pain, illness or even stress.
+Problem behaviours are a common reason people choose to give up their cats, especially if this kind of behaviour is unusual for them.
+But when looking into problems such as how to rehome a cat that pees inappropriately, you may be surprised to learn that this kind of behaviour can actually be a symptom of pain, illness or even stress.
+This is something that can likely be fixed, meaning you may be able to keep your cat.

 Before you consider giving up your cat, it’s worth talking to your vet about these new behaviours.
 For example, if they’re less tolerant of being around you and being handled or if they’ve become aggressive.
 Stress can also lead to problems such as soiling in the house.
-Understanding the cause of behaviour may help you resolve the issue and ultimately, keep your cat in the long run.
+Understanding the cause of the behaviour may help you resolve the issue and mean you and your cat can stay together.

 Learn more about your cat's behaviour